Join us for an adventure in flavor!

 Puerto Rican Sancocho (Caribbean Beef & Vegetable Stew)

-Time for another bowl of our Latin favorite… Sancocho!!
+Time for another bowl of my Latin favorite… Sancocho!!
 Puerto Rican style!!!
 This Caribbean beef and root vegetable stew is brimming with flavors.
-That’s because its been simmering for a couple of hours in amazing Latin flavor bombs.
+That’s because its been simmering for a couple of hours and I’ve added a bunch amazing Latin flavor bomb ingredients.

-Make this hearty, delicious one pot stew, where melt in your mouth meat pairs well with tons of unique veggies.
-Ladle the warm stew over steaming rice with a few plantains, and you are all set for one chilly winter night coming your way.
+Try my hearty, delicious one pot stew, where melt in your mouth meat pairs well with tons of unique veggies.
+I like to ladle the warm stew over steaming rice with a few plantains, and I am all set.

 Embrace it with the largest bowl you can find for this Sancocho…